oliworx/OpenUI5-OData-client-server/README.md

 The n-odata-server leverages the authentication and authorization mechanisms supplied by loopback.

-There is a [wiki page](https://github.com/htammen/n-odata-server/wiki/authorization) to help you get started easily with this topic.
+The n-odata-server has a [wiki page](https://github.com/htammen/n-odata-server/wiki/authorization) to help getting started easily with this topic.

 ## Docker
 It's also quite easy to run the application in a Docker container.